aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/dandi-infrastructure.md

 ## Domain Management

-**DANDI Infrastructure assumes that you 1. own a domain, and 2. have purchased that domain (or have that domain managed) via AWS Route 53**
+**{{ instance.name }} Infrastructure assumes that you 1. own a domain, and 2. have purchased that domain (or have that domain managed) via AWS Route 53**

-DANDI Infrastructure connects domains from three different vendors:
+{{ instance.name }} Infrastructure connects domains from three different vendors:

 - **Netlify**: Manages load balancer IPs and custom domains for the UI.
 - **AWS Route 53**: Manages CNAME records for SSL certificates and links Heroku API URLs to domains.